NavidTarighati/portfolio/README.md

 # Navid Tarighati – Portfolio

 Welcome to my data portfolio.
-Below are selected projects that showcase my experience in analytics, customer success, and BI tools.
+Below are selected projects that showcase my experience in analytics and BI tools.

 ---